oerpli/oerpli.github.io/about/index.md

 I've studied Physics at the University of Vienna (finished in 2017) and Software & Information Engineering and Computational Intelligence at the Vienna University of Technology (switched to the CI Master after 2/3 of my SW Eng.
 Bachelor).

 For my second Master's thesis in Computational Intelligence I was employed by the [Austrian Institute of Technology](http://ait.ac.at/) to work on Cryptocurrency Analytics.
 I've finished my work there in Summer 2018 and presented the results from my thesis at the  [Financial Cryptography and Data Security 2019](http://fc19.ifca.ai/) conference in St. Kitts.
-The preprint of the conference paper can be found on [arXiv.org/1812.02808](https://arxiv.org/abs/1812.02808).
-Sourcecode, data and results can be found on [GitHub/oerpli/MONitERO](https://github.com/oerpli/MONitERO).

 ### What did I do during my studies

 * **Publications**:
 	* 1st Thesis: Identified systemically risky companies using the DebtRank method (Battiston, 2012) ([Paper](https://www.mdpi.com/1099-4300/20/10/792)/[Preprint](https://arxiv.org/abs/1801.10487)).
-    * 2nd Thesis: Used a new method that incorporates information from currency forks to trace Monero transactions; evaluated effectiveness against previously published traceability heuristics ([Preprint](https://arxiv.org/abs/1812.02808))
+    * 2nd Thesis: Used a new method that incorporates information from currency forks to trace Monero transactions; evaluated effectiveness against previously published traceability heuristics ([Preprint](https://arxiv.org/abs/1812.02808), Sourcecode, data and results: [GitHub/MONitERO](https://github.com/oerpli/MONitERO))
     * Journal Paper: [Forensic analysis of Turkish elections in 2017–2018](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0204975).
 My contributions for this paper were marginal (data curation & software).

 * **Computational Intelligence** (MSc; Vienna University of Technology, only thesis remaining)